strontic/strontic.github.io/xcyclopedia/library/notepad.exe-E92D3A824A0578A50D2DD81B5060145F.md

 ## Possible Misuse

 *The following table contains possible examples of `notepad.exe` being misused.
-While `notepad.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `notepad.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --